geneichinose/Practical_Application_Assignment_11.1/README.md

     C. Set up a grid search to determine the best regularization hyper parameter alpha.
 The regularization approach allows us to include many features without overfitting.

-    E. Examination of the residuals over the target range
+    D. Examination of the residuals over the target range

-    F. Cross validation to check for overfitting
+    E. Cross validation to check for overfitting

 4. Evaluation